 Remote control, App and smart home integration

-One of my very few complaints about the Bedjet 2 was that the remote control was too basic, and that you could only access advanced features with a phone App.
+One of my criticisms of the BedJet 2 was that the remote control was too basic, and that you could only access advanced features with a smartphone App.

 I also like that all the main functions have individual buttons, clearly labeled and with an optional backlight.
-So in the middle of the night, it’s very easy to change the fan speed, temperature, heat setting or up to 3 pre-programmed biorhythm settings (see below).
+So in the middle of the night, it’s very easy to change the fan speed, temperature, heat setting, or up to three pre-programmed biorhythm settings (see below).
+And if you prefer to use your phone, there’s an App for the BedJet 3 which lets you and/or your partner control your own side of the bed if you have two units.

 As another example, if you just want 25 minutes of cooling, after which the BedJet 3 turns off automatically, you can have that simple program at the touch of a button too.